@clickstreamhq/next

 What it does on every matched request:

-3. Stashes the id on x-clickstream-visitor-id so Server Components + Route Handlers can read it without re-parsing cookies.
+x-clickstream-visitor-id, and the_cs_sidsession id onx-clickstream-session-id, so Server Components + Route Handlers can read them without re-parsing cookies. - When

 Only enable prefetch: true on routes where every SSR render actually gates on server-side scores — the prefetch adds a network round-trip per request.
 On the rest of your site, omit prefetch and let getServerVisitor() fetch on demand.